 Distance education (online) students are subject to The Citadel's attendance policy.
-Attendance in a distance education (online) course is defined by activate participation.
-Logging into Canvas does not qualify as sufficient evidence of attending, as per federal financial aid guidelines, and nonattendance may affect financial aid and/or veteran's benefits.
-Completion submission/completion of assignments, and participation in discussion forums are activities used to document enrollment.
-Students must participate throughout the semester.
-Any student who does not participate over any 2 week period will be administratively dropped from the roll and the last date of attendance will be determined by participation of the student in class activities.
+Attendance in a distance education (online) course is defined by active participation.
+Logging into Canvas does not qualify as sufficient evidence of attending as per federal financial aid guidelines, and nonattendance may affect financial aid and/or veterans' benefits.
+Completion of tests, submission/completion of assignments, and participation in discussion forums are activities used to document enrollment.
+(Note: logging into the course does not qualify as participation and will not be counted as meeting the attendance requirement).
+Students who have not documented enrollment and participation by the end of the official drop/add period will be administratively dropped from the roll as "never attended."
+Students who fail to maintain active participation throughout a distance education (online) course also may be administratively dropped after the official add-drop date without the possibility of reimbursement.
+For this purpose, an unexplained absence from the course for more than two weeks is considered "non-participation."